EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-stake-resource.md

 ## Summary

-In conclusion, the above instructions show how to stake CPU and/or NET bandwidth from one account to another or to self.
+In conclusion, the above instructions show how to stake CPU and/or NET bandwidth from one account to another or to itself.